jenkinsci/defensics-plugin/README.md

 ## Release notes

+### Version 2024.11.0
+- Changed the plugin branding to Black Duck.
+NOTE: This version is incompatible with previous releases, meaning that old configurations and results aren't usable in this version as old configuration/result objects had class path references to the old company.
+The configurations and results can be fixed manually if needed; ask Black Duck support for more information.
+- Plugin dependencies and core libraries are updated.
+Now the oldest supported Jenkins version is 2.426.3, which requires Java 11.
+- No functional changes.
+- This plugin version requires Defensics 2023.6.0 or newer.

 ### Version 2023.9.0
 - Download report and optionally result-package also in the following cases:
   1) run was terminated with ERROR/FATAL state, 2) run was interrupted.
 Previously